emu-russia/pureikyubu/SRC/GekkoCore/Readme.md

 If with such a scheme of work the system will produce more frames than necessary, we will artificially slow it down (by delays).
 But while the core is based on an interpreter - the speed is about 10-20 FPS :P

-## Why assembler modules are needed

-Used in the interpreter to easily get the Overflow and Carry flags.
-They are obtained directly from your X86 / X64 processor.

 ## MMU

 GekkoCore supports MMU emulation, while it is still an experimental feature that requires debugging.
 Subsequently, as the MMU will work more or less correctly,